Why Avoid Sugar with Protein When Possible?

 Americans eat 152 LB of sugar per person per year.
 Do you really need that much sugar in your diet?

-Fast Protein only has 2gr natural sugar.
+Fast Protein Unflavored Whey has zero gram sugar.
 No added sugar.
 Avoid Inflammation in your body by following a healthy diet.
 We hope this article helps in having a healthy and happy lifestyle.

 What is inflammation?